Memory management options

 • User: Stores user account information including credentials, permissions, profiles, and user management settings.
 For more information, see API keys and authentication.

 • Variables: Stores global encrypted values and credentials.
-For more information, see Global variables.
+For more information, see Global variables and Component API keys.

 • VertexBuild: Tracks the build status of individual nodes within flows.
 For more information, see Test flows in the Playground.